codegallivant/local-library/readme.md

 ### Information
 A library management system.
 Run on localhost.
 ### Pending features(essential only):
-- Add books
+- Add books from GUI
-- Add members
+- Add members from GUI

 ### Online Imports:
 - Bootstrap